nevin-watkins/dog_breed_app/README.md

 ### Important successes:
 1. Build a pipeline that takes in user provided images and returns the predicted breed associated with that image.
 2. Intrinsic to this pipeline is a Sequential CNN model built using Keras.
-3. The accuracy of the algorithm is over 80% accurate, which is pretty great considering how hard it is for humans to tell the breeds of dogs sometimes!
+3. The accuracy of the algorithm is 80% accurate on the test set, which is pretty great considering how hard it is for humans to tell the breeds of dogs sometimes!

 ### Notes
 In order to run this package you will need to configure a few things!